niacobel/CHAINS/docs/source/control_launcher.modelling.rst

 Eigenstates basis set
 =====================

-Once the MIME and the transition dipole moments matrix have been recovered from the source file, it is time to build the eigenstates basis set that will be used by QOCT-RA.
+Once the MIME and the transition dipole moments matrix have been recovered from the source file, it is time to build the eigenstates basis set that will be used by QOCT-GRAD.
 In order to do so, the MIME needs to be diagonalized, this is done with the NumPy_ package, through the linalg.eig_ function.

 .. code-block:: python